 TOURISM & LEISURE TRAVEL REMAINS SUSPENDED

 Most travel purposes that fall under the B1/B2 visa category will likely not qualify for a National Interest Exception, even if you have a valid visa or ESTA.
-This includes, but not limited to, tourism; vacation; visiting family or friends; visiting a fiancée, fiancé, girlfriend, boyfriend, partner; attending a wedding or graduation ceremony; visiting a pregnant relative or baby; routine business meetings; attending a professional conference; maintaining a rental or investment property; etc.
+This includes, but not limited to, tourism; vacation; visiting family or friends; visiting a fiancée, fiancé, girlfriend, boyfriend, partner; attending a wedding or graduation or religious ceremony; visiting a pregnant relative or baby; routine business meetings; visiting universities, attending a professional conference; maintaining a rental or investment property; etc.

 NATIONAL INTEREST EXCEPTIONS (NIE) AND EXEMPTED TRAVELERS

 While routine Non-Immigrant Visa (NIV) services remain suspended, U.S. Embassy Vienna’s Consular Section continues to provide emergency and mission critical visa services to applicants exempted from COVID-19 related Presidential Proclamations.
 For more information on the Presidential Proclamations, see the travel.state.gov website.